Above, Leopold Weissenberg, 1910. Source: Werner Weissenberg, pers. archive, copyright retained

 The late 1930s

 In December 1937, for Else’s birthday, he bought her three bars of Palmolive soap.
-It is clear from letters that he’s also the one doing a lot of the shuttling around, posting letters and packages – presumably to save Else from having to go out on the streets, where it was often unsafe for Jews to be.
-(There were few places they were allowed to go or to congregate by this time.)
-The women often seem to post cake to friends and family – they must have had a good way of containing it against damage.
+It is clear from letters that he’s also the one doing a lot of the shuttling around, posting letters and packages, presumably to save Else from having to go out on the streets, where it was often unsafe for Jews to be.
+(There were few places Jews were allowed to go or to congregate by this time.)
+The women often seem to post cake to friends and family; they must have had a good way of containing it against damage.